brave/vault/documentation/Principles.md

 # Principles of using the Brave Vault
-The _Brave vault_ is a mediation server for your browsing activities as they relate to advertisements.
+The Brave _vault_ is a mediation server for your browsing activities as they relate to advertisements.
+Because you may use multiple browsers, the vault allows browsers to sync data.

-It is carefully designed so as to "know" as little as possible about you and your browsing habits.
+The vault is carefully designed so as to "know" as little as possible about you and your browsing habits.
 In order to understand the limitations of this design, we need to examine the basic principles of the vault.